 CRITERIA FOR SELECTION OF MATERIALS

-The following criteria are used to evaluate the appropriateness of materials added to the library collection:
+The following general criteria are used to evaluate the appropriateness of materials added to the library collection:

 - Accuracy of information